Steph Curry And Others Celebrate Chinese New Year In A New Commercial

 The NBA’s commitment to globalization has been unwavering for the past 25 years or so, thanks in no small measure to commissioner Adam Silver, who has spearheaded every effort to develop the league’s brand in countries around the world.
-But noowhere besides America is the game as popular as it is in China, where players are revered almost as god-like figures.
+But nowhere besides America is the game as popular as it is in China, where players are revered almost as god-like figures.

 So it seems appropriate that the NBA is celebrating the Chinese New Year with a quirky new commercial that will air from January 12 to February 12.
 In the spot, titled “NBA Chinese New Year Secret Envelope,” a grandfather gives his young son a magical red envelope, and out pop mini paper versions of Steph Curry, James Harden, Jeremy Lin, and Anthony Davis, who proceed to put on a little show for the family.